aitdevops/argo-cd/README.md

-# 🚀 ArgoCD Setup for GKE
+# 🚀 ArgoCD Setup for aitdevops-site

 Welcome to the repository for setting up ArgoCD on Google Kubernetes Engine (GKE).
 This guide will help you install ArgoCD, configure it with a LoadBalancer, and retrieve the admin password.
 Follow the steps below to get started!